-Foreign Language Courses
+World Language Courses

-A student will receive high school credit by studying foreign language in an approved ethnic school program, provided such program meets the minimum standards established by the State Board of Education.

-The amount of credit will be based on foreign language proficiency achieved.
-The building principal may require a student seeking foreign language credit to successfully complete a foreign language proficiency examination.
+A student will receive high school credit by studying world language in an approved ethnic school program, provided such program meets the minimum standards established by the State Board of Education.
+The amount of credit will be based on world language proficiency achieved.
+The building principal may require a student seeking a world language credit to successfully complete a world language proficiency examination.